xckev/CipherBot/README.md

 - Public and private keys generated for each user

 #### Data Usage
-We use this data to encrypt/decrypt messages and to run our secure polls
+We use this data to encrypt/decrypt messages and to run our secure polls.

 #### Distribution
 We will not disclose any personal information without your consent and we do not share it with any external sites.